PurpleAvatar/multiscale_biological_modeling/_pages/coronavirus/accuracy.md

 #### SSGCID

 As explained above, these SSGCID models of the S protein released by <a href="https://boinc.bakerlab.org/" target="_blank">Rosetta@Home</a> used large amounts of computational power.
 Therefore, we expect to see RMSD scores lower than those of our models.
-Like before, we will compare the models to he actual structure from the PDB, <a href="https://www.rcsb.org/structure/6vxx">6vxx</a>.
+Like before, we will compare the models to the actual structure from the PDB, <a href="https://www.rcsb.org/structure/6vxx">6vxx</a>.
 This time, we will assess both the accuracy of the entire S protein and a single chain, and compare them with the scores from SWISS-MODEL and Robetta.

 | SSGCID | RMSD (Full Protein) | RMSD (Single Chain)|
 |:-------|:--------------------|:-------------------|